M3 Junctions 2-4a: Smart Motorway

 - provide better information to road users

-These benefits will also support economic development in the region.
+These benefits will also support economic development both within the region and nationally.

 How do I find out more information ?